DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-08-19-defining-the-sampling-algorithm.md

 ---
 title: Defining the sampling algorithm
-description: To ensure a fair and effective audit process, the service needs to audit a selection of claims made by schools
+description: To ensure a fair and effective audit process, we need to audit a selection of claims made by schools
 date: 2024-08-19
 tags:
   - claims